gpeid/concentration-card-game/README.md

 Quick matching game for my son to help boost memory, focus, and problem solving.

 ## Built with
--React
+- React
--TypeScript
+- TypeScript
--Vite
+- Vite
--TailwindCSS
+- TailwindCSS
--some custom css
+- some custom css

 ## How to play
 - Simple 52-card with suits and ranks.